AkhilBodi/Akhilbodi.github.io/README.md

-# Akhil Bodi
-### Curious rebel, fostering exploration.
+## Curious rebel, fostering exploration.
 An eternal student, embarking on an everlasting tech and business quest.

 ## About Me